nuker/criPPLe/README.md

 ```

-**Dually this kernel driver can also make a process protected by setting the process's PS_PROTECTION struct values to values that suit your needs**
+**Dually this kernel driver can also make a process protected by setting the process's PS_PROTECTION struct values to ones that suit your needs**

 # Uses